addyosmani/backbone-fundamentals/index.md

 It might be tempting to let “container” view render HTML directly by using $().html, but resisting the temptation and creating a hierarchy of views will make it much easier to debug your code and write automated tests.

 Interestingly, Backbone doesn’t have a lot of code dedicated to templates, but it can work with the template method.
-I use this with RequireJS text file dependencies to load remote templates during development, then I use the RequireJS build script to generate something suitable for deployment.
+I use this with Require.js text file dependencies to load remote templates during development, then I use the Require.js build script to generate something suitable for deployment.
 This makes code easy to test and fast to load.

 #### API Style